-Digital Turbine, through its subsidiaries, innovates at the convergence of media and mobile communications, delivering an end-to-end platform solution for mobile operators, application developers, device original equipment manufacturers ("OEMs"), and other third parties to enable them to effectively monetize mobile content and generate higher-value user acquisition.
+Digital Turbine, through its subsidiaries, innovates at the convergence of media and mobile communications, delivering an end-to-end platform solution for mobile operators, application developers, device original equipment manufacturers ("OEMs"), and other third parties to enable them to effectively monetize mobile content and generate higher value user acquisition.
 Currently Digital Turbine has delivered over 2 billion application pre-loads on over 260 million devices across thirty plus Operator and OEM (O&O) partnerships.
 The Company operates this business as one reportable segment – Advertising.

-The Company's Advertising business consists of Operator and OEM ("O&O"), an advertiser solution for unique and exclusive carrier and OEM inventory, which is comprised of services including:
+The Company's Advertising segment operates the Operator and OEM ("O&O") business, an advertiser solution for unique and exclusive carrier and OEM inventory, which is comprised of services including:

-With global headquarters in Austin, Texas and offices in Durham, North Carolina; San Francisco, California; Singapore; Sydney, Australia; and Tel Aviv, Israel, Digital Turbine’s solutions are available worldwide.
+With global headquarters in Austin, Texas and offices in Durham, North Carolina; San Francisco, California; Singapore; and Tel Aviv, Israel, Digital Turbine’s solutions are available worldwide.

-Unless the context otherwise indicates, the use of the terms “we,” “our,” “us,” “Digital Turbine,” “DT,” or the “Company” refer to the collective business and operations of Digital Turbine, Inc. through its operating and wholly-owned subsidiaries, Digital Turbine USA, Inc. (“DT USA”), Digital Turbine (EMEA) Ltd. (“DT EMEA”), Digital Turbine Australia Pty Ltd (“DT APAC”), Digital Turbine Singapore Pte.
+Unless the context otherwise indicates, the use of the terms “we,” “our,” “us,” “Digital Turbine,” “DT,” or the “Company” refer to the collective business and operations of Digital Turbine, Inc. through its operating and wholly-owned subsidiaries: Digital Turbine USA, Inc. (“DT USA”), Digital Turbine EMEA Ltd. (“DT EMEA”), Digital Turbine Australia Pty Ltd (“DT APAC”), Digital Turbine Singapore Pte.
 Ltd. (“DT Singapore”), Digital Turbine Luxembourg S.a.r.l. (“DT Luxembourg”), Digital Turbine Germany, GmbH (“DT Germany”), and Digital Turbine Media, Inc. (“DT Media”), which we acquired on March 6, 2015.
 We refer to all the Company's subsidiaries collectively as "wholly-owned subsidiaries."
-We refer to Appia, Inc., a company we acquired on March 6, 2015, as “DT Media” or "DTM."

 The entire disclosure for the nature of an entity's business, major products or services, principal markets including location, and the relative importance of its operations in each business and the basis for the determination, including but not limited to, assets, revenues, or earnings.
 For an entity that has not commenced principal operations, disclosures about the risks and uncertainties related to the activities in which the entity is currently engaged and an understanding of what those activities are being directed toward.